MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-open-a-store-on-the-remote-server-when-outlook-is-in-cached-exchange-mode.md

 ---

-# How to: Open a Store on the Remote Server When Outlook is in Cached Exchange Mode
+# Open a Store on the Remote Server When Outlook is in Cached Exchange Mode